sparkflows/sparkflows-docs/docs/rest-api/rest-api-authentication/acquire-token-curl.rst

    :alt: rest-api
    :width: 60%

-2. Once the configuration is enabled, go to User Profile, it will take you to Generate Access Token page.
+2. Once the configuration is enabled, go to ``User Profile``, it will take you to ``PROFILE & SETTINGS`` page which has Generate Access Token tab.

 .. figure:: ../../_assets/rest-api/token_page.PNG
    :alt: rest-api